lejoaoconte/Machine-Learning-Nanodegree-Udacity-Capstone-Project/Report.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_-->

 ### Reflection
+Summarizing the project we can say that the project it's basically the creation of neural network model to predict images passed to it, and the main difficulty which was found was exactly how create this model and this took a some weeks studing the concept in the extracurricular grade.

+The more interesting aspect of the project it's exactly the results and how to get there, including an understanding of model and where it could be better, it was all make a very interesting challenge.

+Answering the last question of this part of that section, the final model and solution fits my expectations for the problem, and should it be used in a general setting to solve these types of problems.

 <!--In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_